Epping Forest, Essex

 Epping Forest in Essex has a rich history, dating back to the Iron Age.
 There are stories of Roman battles, Norman invaders, and notorious highwaymen.
-In fact, the famous highwayman, Dick Turpin used a cave in the High Beach area of Epping as a hideout for many years.
+The famous highwayman Dick Turpin used a cave in the High Beach area of Epping as a hideout for many years.

 Ghosts of Epping Forest

-The haunted history of Epping Forest is notorious, so much so, Most Haunted carried out a live show here in 2003, in the hope of locating the ghost of Dick Turpin, whom they believe came into contact with them.
+The haunted history of Epping Forest is notorious, so much so, Most Haunted carried out a live show here in 2003, hoping to locate the ghost of Dick Turpin, whom they believe came into contact with them.